Here are the most common times for fatal car accidents | Staver

 brian budzynski bio headshot

-CATEGORY: Auto Accidents, Truck Accidents, Uncategorized
+CATEGORY: Auto Accidents, Truck Accidents

 Despite significant drops in traffic during the first years of the COVID-19 pandemic, the number of motor vehicle fatalities in the U.S. did not decrease.